-- Operational data - Sufficient accumulation of operational data via SCADA signals (at least 2 days). - Generator is online and currently generating. - Critical ECM SCADA signals - Configured and scaled correctly, working as expected, and are deemed 'good' quality. - Representative of conditions at the generator site. - Refer to Appendix A for further information regarding this requirement. - Availability information - 'Upper MW Limit' and 'Elements Available' information is updated in the Production Markets Portal to reflect actual farm availability as indicated in their SCADA Local Limit and Turbines/Inverters Available signals.
+- Operational data - Sufficient accumulation of operational data via SCADA signals (at least 2 days). - Generator is online and currently generating16. - Critical ECM SCADA signals - Configured and scaled correctly, working as expected, and are deemed 'good' quality. - Representative of conditions at the generator site. - Refer to Appendix A for further information regarding this requirement. - Availability information - 'Upper MW Limit' and 'Elements Available' information is updated in the Production Markets Portal to reflect actual farm availability as indicated in their SCADA Local Limit and Turbines/Inverters Available signals, respectively.

-AEMO has a monthly forecasting model rollout schedule.
+AEMO has a monthly forecasting model rollout schedule to commence developing the initial or subsequent stages of the forecasting model.
 If the requirements above are achieved by the monthly cut-off date (first or second Monday of the month), the farm will be included in the monthly batch and will have their forecast model implemented within approximately 2-3 weeks of the cut-off date.

 AEMO will review and re-tune the forecasting models of all new wind and solar farms after a period of operation has passed and a sufficient number of model input unconstrained data samples have been accumulated.
 This review and re-tuning could take place any time from a few weeks to a few months after registration, depending on the quality of input data, the range of input conditions observed, and how often output was constrained.
+Following this, the review and re-tuning process will be conducted on a quarterly basis for solar farms and daily basis for wind farms.